Sliding mode on tangential sets of Filippov systems: Regularized tangential vector field

 Finally, by defining $H:\Sigma^{\tang}\rightarrow \CS^{\tang}$ as

 we can see that the manifold $\CS^{\tang}$ is $C^r$--diffeomorphic (resp. homeomorphic) to $\Sigma^{\tang}$ provided that $\phi$ is a $C^r$ (resp. continuous) transition function.
-This concludes the proof of the first part of the theorem.
+This completes the proof of the first part of the theorem.